nnyy666F/md5_review/README.md

 # md5_review
-This is a fast hash verification tool
+This is the fast hash verification tool I wrote.
+You need to use pyside6 to compile this project